graphql/graphql.github.io/src/content/faq/General.md

 ## Is GraphQL frontend or backend?

-Neither.
-Instead, it’s [how you can exchange information between the two](https://www.howtographql.com/basics/3-big-picture/).
-Both the client and the server should understand and communicate through the GraphQL specification.
+Both.
+GraphQL specifies how you can [exchange information between client and server](https://www.howtographql.com/basics/3-big-picture/).
+This includes how the server can indicate [what data and operations are available](/learn/introspection/), how the client should [format requests](/learn/queries/), how the server should [execute these queries](/learn/execution/), and what the client will [receive in response](/learn/serving-over-http/#response).

-That said, GraphQL describes a specific way to [execute a query](/learn/execution/), which typically happens on the backend.

 ## Is GraphQL only for React or JavaScript developers?